wlperry/umd_biostats/ecostats_lectures/lecture_08/08_01_lecture_powerpoint.revealjs.md

 Possible solutions:

--   Rerun the experiment a few times, changing temperature of chambers
+-   Rerun the experiment a few times, changing temperature of chambers - block by time
--   Try to account for all possible differences between chambers (light levels, humidity, contamination)
+-   Try to account for all possible differences between chambers (light levels, humidity, contamination) - block by chamber
 :::

 ![](images/clipboard-3600266009.png){width="300" height="200"}